People trust that the government will treat them fairly and not try to rip them off.

 Government Debt Forgiveness Programs

-The federal government does sponsor debt forgiveness for select obligations – the ones they direct control over such as student loans and tax obligations.
+The federal government does sponsor debt forgiveness for select obligations – the ones they have direct control over such as student loans and tax obligations.
 A handful of agencies and programs provide indirect assistance with the credit card, mortgage, and medical balances.

 Both federal and state governments offer limited forms of credit card debt forgiveness.
 However, each program works indirectly and affects only a small well-defined group – if at all.